Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: DISCUSSION: A MODEL ANALYSIS

 Within a basin characterized by $\gamma$ and $E_\mathrm{b}$, the average activation time is given by:

 Combining the preceding two equations, the configuration-averaged $\tau_\mathrm{LC}$, denoted as $\bar{\tau}_\mathrm{LC}$, is written as

 Figure~\ref{fig:sgr_gamma_taucrave} gives $\bar{\tau}_\mathrm{LC}$ as a function of $\dot{\gamma}$ for both samples.
-We also plot the average $\bar{\tau}_\mathrm{LC}$ measured directly from MD data in Fig.~\ref{fig:sgr_gamma_taucrave}.
+We also plot the average $\bar{\tau}_\mathrm{LC}$ measured directly from MD data in figure~\ref{fig:sgr_gamma_taucrave}.
 It is seen that the results found by the SGR model are well consistent with the MD results.

-The results shown in Figs.~\ref{fig:sgr_steady_strain} and \ref{fig:sgr_gamma_taucrave} suggest a clear picture from the PEL perspective for the universal correlation between local structure and $\tau_\mathrm{LC}$ at all shear rates shown in Sec.~\ref{sec:linear_regression}.
-The local structural terms related to $g_{0,i}^0$ and $g_{2,i}^{-2}$ respectively associate with the local energy barrier height $E_\mathrm{b}$ and the local strain $\gamma$ of the particle-level basin in the PEL picture. $\tau_\mathrm{LC}$ is the waiting time to jump out from the basin characterized by $\gamma$ and $E_\mathrm{b}$.
-The convective effect is reflected by the tilt of the basin, as illustrated in Fig.~\ref{fig:pel_tilt}.
+The results shown in figures~\ref{fig:sgr_steady_strain} and \ref{fig:sgr_gamma_taucrave} suggest a clear picture for the universal correlation between local structure and $\tau_\mathrm{LC}$ at all shear rates shown in section~\ref{sec:linear_regression}.
+The local structural terms related to $g_{0,i}^0$ and $g_{2,i}^{-2}$ respectively associate with the local energy barrier height $E_\mathrm{b}$ and the local strain $\gamma$ of the particle-level basin. $\tau_\mathrm{LC}$ is the waiting time to jump out from the basin characterized by $\gamma$ and $E_\mathrm{b}$.
+The convective effect is reflected by the tilt of the basin, as illustrated in figure~\ref{fig:pel_tilt}.
 Under steady shear, the collective effects of thermal activation and convection are described by the SGR model.
 With these considerations, we can unify the values of $\tau_\mathrm{LC}$ from configurations at different shear rates.

 In our framework, the solid-liquid duality, which is based on the grouping of slow/fast particles, is the key to connecting $\tau_\mathrm{LC}$ to rheological behaviors.
-Especially, this grouping is also strongly correlated to the local structure featured by terms associated with $g_{0,i}^0$ and $g_{2,i}^{-2}$, as demonstrated in Sec.~\ref{sec:classification}.
-Thus, it is important to examine if the PEL picture can give such grouping for conditions of steady shear.
+Especially, this grouping is also strongly correlated to the local structure featured by terms associated with $g_{0,i}^0$ and $g_{2,i}^{-2}$, as demonstrated in section~\ref{sec:classification}.
+Thus, it is important to examine if the present model can give such grouping for conditions of steady shear.
 To explore this problem, we introduce the concept of activation strain $\gamma_\mathrm{ac}$, which represents the strain at which particles jump out from the basin.
 Particular attention is paid to the distribution of $\gamma_\mathrm{ac}$, denoted as $P_\mathrm{ac}(\gamma_\mathrm{ac})$.
 Under steady shear, $P_\mathrm{ac}(\gamma_\mathrm{ac})$ is given by: